 Psychological Archetypes in Aboriginal Spirituality

-Aboriginal Storytelling : Then and Now
+Indigenous Storytelling : Then and Now

 Cultural History & Societal Conflicts

-Yoga with Indigenous Stories and Wellness Walkabout Program
+Yoga and Wellness Walkabout

 Come learn about the world, find out more about yourself, and see how we are all connected one way or another!
 We believe the whole world is tied together via story, song, and artistic expression.
-Every culture throughout history has come up with it’s version of how to explain the world and how we all got here, so in this cultural exploration, we dive deep into the roots of the natives of Australia with the help of our Aussie peers, The University of Sydney, and other reputable sources.
+Every culture throughout history has come up with it’s version of how to explain the world and how we all got here, so in this cultural exploration, we dive deep into the roots of the natives of Australia with the help of our Aussie peers, multiple societies including the NCCC, The University of Sydney, and other reputable sources.

 Our Cultural Immersions are designed to bring awareness, knowledge, and reverence to cultures across the world from a well researched and non-biased opinion to the best of our ability!
-We thread together multi-cultural proverbs, stories, songs, dances, art, stories of creation, and spirituality to show how alike we all are.
+We thread together multi-cultural histories, proverbs, stories, songs, dances, art, stories of creation, and spirituality to show how alike we all are.
 When we find the common threads throughout culture we find meaning and understanding.
 (I can’t lie though- I lived in Australia for a few years and I LOVED IT!
 It is a one of a kind culture for sure, but still extremely relative to many others through their practices.
 So this has been a really fun course to create and have the time to research deeper and share.
 I’ll still try to stay non biased though and teach from a historical and comparative standpoint!
 Ha!)

 This event is held at our funky family friendly farm and Holistic Bed & Breakfast deep in the woods of Lakemont GA, called Archaic Roots Monolithic Dome Home & Farm.
 A peaceful and free spirited 3.4 acre healing forest, packed full with multi-cultural fun!
 Feel free to play some of our indigenous instruments, build a faerie home in the woods, snuggle up with one of our therapeutic bunnies, or even find a fire-pit or outdoor altar that’s calling your name, and go relax by it- there’s plenty to explore and do around here!
 Camping on the grounds is free and indoor accommodations are available upon request or through Airbnb on the links below.
 We also allow some folks to sleep Thai Slumber Style inside the dome in common areas for donation based, just bring sleeping gear or an air mattress, and we’ll make room!
 The dome is two levels and there’s lots of space.